Our Music

 Rolling Home Traditional sea shanty collected by Stan Hugill.
 Arranged by Phil Humphries.
 2015.

-The Shepherds Amazed Found in Bridport, Dorset and Marsh Baldon, Oxfordshire, arranged by D.T.
+The Shepherds Amazed Bridport manuscript and James Bridcut 1814, Oxfordshire, arranged by D.T.
 Townsend.
-2019.
+2013.

-Shepherd’s Arise!
-Be not afraid A Collection of Dorset Gallery Carols, 1926, from Winterborne Zelstone.
+Shepherds Arise!
+Be not Afraid A Collection of Dorset Carols, 1926, from Winterborne Zelstone.
 Arranged by W. A. Pickard-Cambridge.
 2017.

 Shepherds Keeping Watch by Night A Collection of Dorset Carols, 1926, from the Piddle Valley.
 Arranged by W. A. Pickard-Cambridge.
 2013.